camunda/camunda-docs-manual/content/webapps/cockpit/dmn/dashboard.md

 Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
 You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

+{{< note title="Heads-up!" class="info" >}}
+  The decision instance search operates on the history endpoint of the engine.
+In case the requested historic data is not persisted to the database, then the search does not deliver the desired results.
+{{< /note >}}

 [decision-definition-view]: {{< relref "webapps/cockpit/dmn/decision-definition-view.md" >}}
 [decision-instance-view]: {{< relref "webapps/cockpit/dmn/decision-instance-view.md" >}}